binecon/binecon/README.md

 - 👋 Hi, I’m @binecon
-- 👀 I’m interested in Front-end Web Development & UX and Service Design
+- 👀 I’m interested in Front-end Web Development & UX
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on discord, collabl, and endorphins <3
 - 📫 How to reach me pls text me on discord, uname = bine (bee symbol)